What Is Home Schooling? | Online Learning | Oxford Home Schooling

 How much does homeschooling cost?

-With homeschooling, you cut out the cost of the school run, as well as pricey school trips, but essential supplies such as internet access, learning materials and stationery can’t be avoided.
+With home schooling, you cut out the cost of the school run, peer pressure for the latest trainers or piece of IT, as well as pricey school trips, but essential supplies such as internet access, learning materials and stationery can’t be avoided.
 There are plenty of free resources like local libraries and online activities, but it’s worth noting that SATs, GCSEs and A Levels need to be paid for privately, if your children aren’t taking them at school.

-Working out what homeschooling supplies you need can be daunting – so we recommend starting with the basics, like Wi-Fi, a curriculum, books and stationery for your children.
+Working out what home schooling supplies you need can be daunting – so we recommend starting with the basics, like Wi-Fi, a time table and curriculum, books and stationery for your children.
 For a more thorough breakdown of what you’ll need, head over to our guide on Homeschool Supplies.